itayG98/Zoo-Catalog-App/README.md

 # Zoo-Blog web app
 ## Asp Net.Core MVC web app using MSSQL Docker image EF7 , Identity and Boostrap

+This web application is built using Asp.Net Core MVC and utilizes an MSSQL Docker image with Entity Framework 7, Identity, and Bootstrap.
+The app allows users to scroll through and choose animals to explore and leave comments.

 <p align="center" >Main catalog page where you can scroll and choose animel to explore and comment</p>
 <p align="center">
   <img width="600"  src="https://user-images.githubusercontent.com/91791115/202903498-6fb8f5dc-bd28-49b2-b7b3-53a8f4cb4667.jpg">